LowGravityPL/raccoonwp.github.io/pages/theme-development.md

 ---

 # How to build a theme?
 RaccoonWP comes with a starter theme.
-By default it comes with Twig templating engine support.
+By default it is built with Twig templating engine.

 If you are not a fan of Twig you can replace it with Blade or use plain old WordPress templating.

 See our [recipes section](/recipes) to see how to tweak the project to your needs.